 Should a program require an extension for remaining in Self-Study (for first-time accreditation), it must submit a written request to NAEYC staff, via an Extension Request Form (at least three months prior to the end of the program's five-year self-study period, unless there are extenuating circumstances), and clearly state the reason for the extension and explain how the extension will enable the program to address the underlying circumstance.
-The Executive Committee of the Commission will review the request and decide whether to grant the extension.
-Decisions will be made on a case-by-case basis with primary consideration for extenuating circumstances.
-Only one one-year extension may be granted.
+Staff will review the request and, unless there are concerns requiring consideration by the Executive Committee of the Commission, will grant the extension.
+Typically, only one one-year extension may be granted.
+However, if a program indicates that it is actively in self-study, an additional one-year extension may be granted.